How to Start a Memorial Scholarship Fund in Minutes

 - Submission Requirements: Do you want applicants to submit an essay or video to learn more about them?
 If so, what do you want to know?
 For my mental health scholarship, I ask applicants to write an essay about how their experience with mental health influenced their beliefs, relationships, and career aspirations?

-4. How do I set up the scholarship?
+4. How do I set up the Memorial scholarship?

 Once you have a rough idea of the details of your scholarship, you can begin the scholarship creation process.
 This part is where most people run into trouble.
 If you’ve never done it before, you have many questions: